 The most popular varieties are the Minneola Tangelo and the Honeybell.
 Of the two, the Minneola is slightly easier to peel.
 A Tangelo can either be seedless or have very few seeds, depending on the variety.

 Tangelo season is brief, from November through February.
-Peak season for Honeybells is shortest, only January to February.
+The peak season for Honeybells is the shortest, only January to February.

 For one cup of juice, you’ll need to press two to four Tangelos.
 Note that the juice doesn’t freeze well.
 Either drink it fresh or refrigerate it for up to three days.

 During winter, most supermarkets and indoor produce stands carry Tangelos.
 When bagging Tangelos in the grocery store, handle them gently.
 Compared with other citrus fruits, Tangelos bruise easily.